D-E-F-E-A-T/dotfiles-8/README.md

 Introduction
 ------------

 This repo contains my daily used config/script for my workstation/laptop.
-These dots mainly comprises of:

 |**Apps**   | **Configs**  |
 |:-:|---|